honeydewdrop/honeydewdrop/README.md

 - 👋 Hi, I’m @honeydewdrop
 - 👤 Pronouns: she/any

-  Hi, I'm a junior computer science student.
+  I'm a junior computer science student.
 I enjoy different types of CS work, but I really like anything full-stack.
 I've recently been self-studying Javascript and Python and in school I commonly use
   Java and C++.